 Sarah is everything we want to be when we grow up.
 That’s why when SIMPS for Sarah Elago started making rounds on Twitter, we automatically had to jump in.

-SIMPS for Sarah Elago started with simple tweets that evolved into fanvids.
-To those who don’t know, simps are folks who will say or do anything to please a woman.
-It usually has a negative connotation.
-But for Sarah’s fans, the term is used as a sign of affection and respect.
+SIMPS for Sarah Elago took off with simple tweets that evolved into fanvids.
+For those who don’t know, simps are folks who say or do anything to please a woman.
+It usually has a negative connotation but for Sarah’s fans, the term is used as a sign of affection and respect.

 Facebook fan page “Memes for humanity” breaks it down for us.
 With their meme, they made SIMP an acronym for “Sarah Elago is My Princess and Savior.”
 They also filled its caption with protest hashtags like #JunkTerrorBill, #JUNKTERRORBILLNOW, #HandsOffOurStudents, #ResistAsOne and #MASSTESTINGNOWPH.

 Twitter user @victoryliner even made a Sarah Elago fanvid.
-Usually, fanvids are made for K-pop stars and celebrities.
+Usually, fanvids are created for K-pop stars and celebrities.
 But fans believe Sarah is worth busting out Adobe Premiere for.

 stan sarah elago of kabataan pic.twitter.com/eNSXYAQs9j